 - EVOO – Extra Virgin Olive Oil, 2 tablespoons

 - Grated Parmigiano, to taste

-Prepare the vegetable broth and keep it hot enough.
+Prepare the vegetable broth and keep it warm enough.

-Cut the celery stalks into chunks, same for potatoes and cut onions into thin rings.
+Cut celery stalks into chunks, same for potatoes and cut onions into thin rings.

 In a big pot with EVOO, add garlic cloves and the onion thin rings with a couple of bay leaves and let them sizzle for few minutes.